Inference Offloading for Cost-Sensitive Binary Classification at the Edge: Experimental Results

 \subsection{Performance Comparison}

 In Fig.~\ref{fig:perfComparison}, we present the average cost incurred by different policies by varying the fixed offloading cost $\beta\!\in\!(0,0.6)$.
-We observe that H2T2 outperforms the state-of-the-art HI single-threshold policy and provides a percentage reduction of up to 41\% (for Fig.~\ref{fig:perfComparison}(d) at $\beta\!=\!0.6$).
+We observe that H2T2 outperforms the state-of-the-art HI single-threshold policy and provides a percentage reduction of up to 55\% (for Fig.~\ref{fig:perfComparison}(d) at $\beta\!=\!0.6$) for the dataset, model, parameters and range of $\beta$ used in this illustration.
 However, for Phishing in Fig. \ref{fig:perfComparison}(c), the improvement is marginal.
 This is attributed to the policies yielding near-trivial results, as indicated by the overlap of their respective offline optima and the No-offload policy.
 Interestingly, in two datasets, H2T2 outperforms $\theta^\dagger$, the offline optimal single-threshold policy.

-For some $\beta$ values (e.g., $\beta\!>\!0.3$ in BreakHis), the No-offload and Full-offload policies outperform online learning policies.
+For some $\beta$ values, the static polocies outperform online learning policies (e.g., No offload policy with $\beta\!>\!0.3$ in Phishing).
 However, these regions are dataset-and model-dependent and unknown a priori.

 Note the significant cost reduction achieved by H2T2 for BreaCh in Fig.~\ref{fig:perfComparison}(e) for the OOD data.
-Being model-agnostic and robust to distribution shifts, H2T2 limits the additional cost of data (or model) mismatch to about $0.12$ (or $0.02$) at $\beta\!=\!0.6$; see Fig.~\ref{fig:perfComparison}(a) and (b).
-Even when offload is relatively costly ($\beta\!=\!0.6$), we observed that H2T2 reduces FN rate from 38\% to around 10\%.
+Being model-agnostic and robust to distribution shifts, H2T2 limits the additional cost of data (or model) mismatch to about $0.08$ (or $0.01$) at $\beta\!=\!0.6$; compare Fig.~\ref{fig:perfComparison}(e) with (b) (or (b)).

+We observed that H2T2 learns and adapts to reduce the FNs even when the offload is relatively costly ($\beta\!=\!0.6$).
+For BreakHis, we observed FNs reducing to 9.5\% with FPs increasing to 14\%.In the OOD setting, we observed H2T2 reducing FNs to below 1\% with FPs increasing to 28\%.
+See the FNs and FPs of the LDL in Table \ref{Table:Dataset}.

+In Fig. \ref{fig:costvseta} we plot average cost vs. learning rate $\eta$ with $\beta\!=\!0.4, \delta_1\!=\!0.7,\delta_{-1}\!=\!1, T\!=\!10000$.
+As we have described already, $\eta^*$ from Corollary~\ref{corol2} that minimizes the worst-case regret bound, is not necessarily the one that provides minimum regret in a given setting.
+We use this figure to illustrate this.
+Further, while we had chosen $\eta\!=\!1$ t for simplicity without any parameter search, we could see with Fig.~\ref{fig:costvseta} that this choice is rather a good one.
+Similar trends were observed throughout the range of $\beta\in (0,1)$.